 With mine, was a decent experience as Kawa being an adult therapy pet, is basically a plushie.

 Minimini is a five months old gremlin thing, so with her, the approach was just like when you scare a goat.

 I put her harness on, and Minimini went on one side, then she tried to eat it as she does with almost everything that crosses her path, to end up with me literally buying her goodwill by giving her a can of her favorite food as a prize for keeping the harness on.

 This is REALLY IMPORTANT: let your pets get used to the bag you are going to use to transport them, as much as try to make them link the leash and the harness lead to receiving prizes such as food and cuddles.
 My cats are currently using the bags as beds.

 So, as you see, you will need more or less a month to get ready to fly with your furry babies, but it is worth it every single dime.

-My flights for Kawa and Gizmo costed me 200USD each, with Turkish Airlines but they have been super nice to us, what changes is that I am authorized to take them out from the bag during the flights with the only condition that their leashes have to be hooked to my safety belt.
+My flights for Kawa and Minimini cost me 200USD each, with Turkish Airlines but they have been super nice to us, what changes are that I am authorized to take them out from the bag during the flights with the only condition that their leashes have to be hooked to my safety belt.